 Why wait to contribute to the greater good of the Earth?
 Ya know…that little green, blue and white significant planet we live on.
 There are very simple things to do to help save the plant that you can start doing immediately.
 And they’ll have a big impact.

 Often people think of eco-tourism or things they can do to help reduce waste or emissions while traveling.
+(Or just once a year, on Earth Day, April 22.)
 Most often this comes to fruition in a hotel choice, like the lodge we stayed in while exploring Belize.

 But there are SO many ways you can help save the environment and aid in sustainability today.
 Right now.
 In your home.
 Which then naturally translates to when you travel.

 Many of the things we list here fall into one of the three classic categories, “Reduce, Reuse and Recycle.”
 But we go in depth to point out specific things to be aware of and take action on.

 A note on everything below before we get into the depths of things to do to help save the planet: not everyone has the means to do some of these things for a variety of reasons.

 Some people can’t recycle because their communities or cities don’t have it and they don’t have the means to drive to a recycling facility.
 Or, another example, is if people don’t have the financial means to buy local or organic food.
 Or reusable bags.